-A federal income tax credit of up to 30% of the installation costs of a solar PV, solar water heating system, a wind turbine no larger than 100 kilowatts, geothermal heat pump and certain other technologies is available to qualifying individuals and businesses, with no upper dollar limit.
-The federal tax credit is scheduled to step down to 26% in 2020, 22% in 2021 and will expire for individuals after December 2021, while stepping down to 10% for businesses.
+A federal income tax credit of for the installation costs of a solar PV, solar water heating system, a wind turbine no larger than 100 kilowatts, geothermal heat pump and certain other technologies is available to qualifying individuals and businesses, with no upper dollar limit.
+The federal tax credit was 30%, but stepped down to 26% in 2020 and will continue to step down to 22% in 2021 and will expire for individuals after December 2021, while stepping down to 10% for businesses.
 Find out more about the business investment tax credit or the residential energy investment tax credit.

 Montana Alternative Energy Systems Income Tax Credit

 Eligible technologies: solar PV, solar thermal, wind, hydro, geothermal, certified pellet/wood stoves

 A $500 income tax credit is available to qualifying individuals living and paying taxes in Montana who have installed a new alternative energy system in their primary dwelling.
 If you and your spouse both pad for the system, and the cost is $1,000 or more, you may both claim $500.
 Eligible technologies include solar PV, solar thermal, geothermal, EPA certified low emission pellet or wood stove, wind turbine, and hydroelectric plant under 1 megawatt.
 For more details and the applicable tax form, click here.

 A $1,500 income tax credit is available to qualifying individuals living and paying taxes in Montana who have installed a geothermal energy system or ground source heat pump for heating or cooling their principal dwelling.
 For more details and the applicable tax form, click here.

 Montana Property Tax Exemption for Buildings using Renewable Energy